funcx-faas/helm-chart/README.md

-## Deployment/Release Guide
+## Making a release and deploying to the AWS clusters

-The following is an incomplete guide to deploying a new release onto our development or production clusters.
+The following is an incomplete guide to making and deploying a new release onto our development or production clusters.

 Here are the components that need updating as part of a release, in the order they should be updated due to dependencies.
 Note that only components that have changes for release need to updated and the